mhathiyari/RRT_Experimentation/README.md

 ## RRTStar
-This assumes no dynamic constriants.Inlcudes Rewire step.
+This assumes no dynamic constriants.Inlcudes rewire step.
 Grid is a 5x5 unit
 Based on [Optimal Kinodynamic Motion Planning using Incremental Sampling-based Methods](https://ieeexplore.ieee.org/document/5717430)
 Has the proofs of why rrtstar is garunteed to converge to optimal soln while regular rrt isn't